FAA TRAINING

 1. FAA PPL based on your foreign license.

-This is commonly known as a "piggyback" or "61.75" license: Paperwork exercise that can be completed without visit to the USA.
+This is commonly known as a "piggyback" or "61.75" license: Paperwork exercise that can now only be completed with visit to the USA.
 If your ICAO license includes an IR this rating may be added after completion of the Instrument Rating Foreign Pilot (IFP) Knowledge test.
-Please be aware of limitations and restrictions that come with this type of license as its original purpose was to allow foreign pilots to fly while visiting the USA
+Please be aware of limitations and restrictions that come with this type of license as its original purpose was to allow foreign pilots to fly while visiting the USA.

 Note 1: